How to create a question-based agenda

 Reframing the topic as a question (or questions) helps you drill down to the purpose of the review.
 For example, instead of “Year in review” you might ask, “How can we improve our sales process for better customer satisfaction in the coming year?”

 See the difference?
 A question forces participants to engage with the topic and think critically about a problem or goal.
-In other words, questions spark curiosity, drive home the real purpose of the meeting, and narrow the focus on the conversation to what really matters.
+In other words, questions spark curiosity, drive home the real purpose of the meeting, and narrow the focus of the conversation to what really matters.

 Empower participants to take ownership